-Requiring that the birth and survival rules form a single interval, with lower and upper limits in the sum variable s, restricts the possible rule-tables to a family with members specified by four integers SlSuBlBu and restricts the rule space above to 362=1296 possible rules.
+Requiring that the birth and survival rules form a single interval of neighbourhood sum values, with lower and upper limits in the sum variable s, restricts the possible rule-tables to a family with members specified by four integers SlSuBlBu (lower and upper values of the neighbourhood sum for survival and birth, respectively) and restricts the rule space above to 362=1296 possible rules.
 Most of these rule-tables either lead to strong proliferation of live states or their extinction, and in order to allow genetic encoding to deliver novel dynamics of interest it turns out to be important to further dissect the rule-tables in the vicinity of the GoL rule 2333.

 There are a number of ways that this may be done, taking spatial symmetries into account.
 We shall list several and investigate a subset of them: